Train a TFlite model

 Using a model trained on such images, machines can make inferences about their environments.
 Your machines can then automatically trigger alerts or perform other actions.
 If a food display is empty, the machine could, for example, alert a supervisor to restock the display.

-Common use cases for this are quality assurance and health and safety applications.
+Common use cases for this are security, quality assurance, and food service applications.

 Follow this guide to use your image data to train an ML model, so that your machine can make inferences about its environment.